rostam/NonHomomorphism/README.md

 - $\gamma(G, H) + \gamma(H,K) \geq \gamma(G,K)$
 - If $G\rightarrow H$, then $|G,K| \geq \gamma (G,H)\times|H,K|$.

+If there is no homomorphism from $G$ to $H$ then we need to define $\gamma$.
+Maybe, a logical way is to define it as inifinite??

 # Extras
 In the thesis, a function $d$ is also defined which is improved to be a metric measure as follows: